 Ample holiday and vacation time is provided.
-If, for religious reasons, you require time that is not regularly posted, materials covered in class during your absence are solely your responsibility.
+If, for religious reasons, a student requires time that is not regularly posted, materials covered in class during your absence are solely their responsibility.
 The student must report their absence to their course and/or clinical instructor.
 The fees for additional clinical time will be charged at the rate posted in this handbook.